 |Lubec Channel, ME|

-Description: Lubec Channel Lighthouse, located in the channel between South Lubec Beach and Campobello Island, is one of only three so-called “spark plug” or “wedding cake” style lights along the coast of Maine.
+Description: Lubec Channel Lighthouse, located in the channel between South Lubec Beach and Campobello Island, is one of only three so-called “spark plug” or “wedding cake” style lights that remain standing along the coast of Maine.
 Since 1903, it has been painted white, instead of its original brown.

 In 2006, the lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations.
-When no qualified group was found to take control of the lighthouse, it was sold by the General Services Administration via an online auction.
-The winner, with a bid of $46,000 in July of 2007, was Gary Zaremba, who is president of Artisan Restoration Group in New York City.
+When no qualified group was found to take control of the lighthouse, the General Services Administration sold the structure via an online auction.
+The winner, with a bid of $46,000 in July of 2007, was Gary Zaremba, president of Artisan Restoration Group in New York City.

 An 1883 Lighthouse Board report stated: “Now that the dredged channel between Lubec and Campobello Island, on the coast of Maine, has been completed by the War Department, it is evident that, to make this channel of value to commerce at night, a light should be established at the entrance to Lubec Narrows.”
 The Board asked for $40,000 for the project, but had to repeat its request before Congress finally appropriated $40,000 in 1886.
 The following year, title for the selected site was secured from the State of Maine and test borings were made into the “tough blue clay” of the underlying shoal.
 After designing an appropriate structure and inviting bids for the metalwork, the Lighthouse Board realized an additional $12,000 was required, and in 1888, that amount was obtained.